A how-to guide for Virtual Private Cloud in AWS. Learn what is vpc, how to create, configure, and delete VPC in AWS with screenshots.

 Lets follow these series of screenshots to create VPC.

-First login to your AWS management console and navigate to ‘VPC‘ under category ‘Networking and Content delivery‘.
-See below image.
-Or you can type VPC in AWS services search bar you will be presented with VPC link.
+First login to your AWS management console and navigate to ‘VPC‘ under the category ‘Networking and Content delivery‘.
+See the below image.
+Or you can type VPC in the AWS services search bar you will be presented with VPC link.

 Step 1 :